Midnight Express (film): Plot

-On vacation in Istanbul, Turkey in 1970, American college student Billy Hayes straps 2 kg of hashish bricks to his chest.
-As he and his girlfriend Susan are about to board a plane back to the United States, Billy is detained by Turkish police (who are on high alert for terrorist attacks), arrested and strip-searched.
+"The following is based on a true story.
+It began October 6, 1970 in Istanbul, Turkey."
+On vacation in Istanbul, American college student Billy Hayes straps 2 kg of hashish bricks to his chest.
+As he and his girlfriend Susan are about to board a plane back to the US, Billy is frisked by soldiers (who are on high alert for terrorist attacks) who discover the drug.
+Billy is then arrested by the police and strip-searched.

-A shadowy American – whom Billy nicknames "Tex" for his thick Texan accent – arrives and accompanies Billy to a police station and translates for him.
-Billy claims he bought the hashish from a taxicab driver and offers to help police locate him in exchange for being released.
-At a nearby market, Billy points out the cab driver to police, who arrest him, but they have no intention of releasing Billy.
-He attempts to escape, only to be recaptured at gunpoint by Tex.
+A shadowy American — whom Billy nicknames "Tex" for his thick Texan accent — arrives and accompanies Billy to a police station and translates for him.
+Billy claims he bought the hashish from a taxicab driver.
+He offers to help police locate the driver in exchange for being released.
+At a nearby market, Billy points out the driver to police, who approach him; meanwhile Billy attempts to escape, only to be recaptured at gunpoint by Tex.

 During his first night in Sultanahmet Jail, a freezing-cold Billy sneaks out of his cell and steals a blanket.
 He is later rousted from his cell and brutally beaten by chief guard Hamidou for the theft.
 A few days later, Billy awakens in Sağmalcılar Prison, surrounded by fellow Western prisoners Jimmy (an American who stole two candlesticks from a mosque), Max (an English heroin addict), and Erich (a Swedish drug smuggler).
 Jimmy warns Billy that the prison is dangerous for foreigners and says no one can be trusted, not even young children.

 Billy meets with his father, a U.S. representative, and a Turkish lawyer to discuss his situation.
 During Billy's trial, the prosecutor makes a case against him for drug smuggling.
 The lead judge is sympathetic to Billy and gives him a four-year sentence for drug possession.
 Billy and his father are devastated, but their Turkish lawyer insists it is a good result because the prosecutor wanted a life sentence.